microsoft/genaiops-promptflow-template/docs/how_to_onboard_new_flows.md

 **Bring Data**  The data folder contains data that would be uploaded to AzureML data assets.
 You can copy the data in this folder.

-**Update Environment dependencies** The environment folder contains requirements.txt file needed by the flow related to any python package dependencies.
+**Update Environment dependencies** The environment folder containsconda.yml file needed by the flow related to any python package dependencies as part of endpoint deployment.

 **update local execution file**  You can start by copying one of an existing local_execution folder modify the python files to refer to new flows and related data.